Breaking up is hard to do. What happens to your SMSF when you divorce?

 Mary is a successful businessperson with a strong character.
 David is sick of living in Mary’s shadow.
 Their relationship breaks down.
 Mary and Davidivorcedce.
 The court ordered a 50-50 split of the SMSF’s assets.
 David receives an extra $1M on top of his base interest.

 David transfers his interest to a new fund.
 Firstly, he transfers his base interest of $1M.
 He pays no CGT.

 Then David transfers the additional $1M interest.
 Because the order specified this, he pays no CGT on it.
 The additional $1M was cash that Mary which David generated by selling real estate.
 This means CGT is payable.

 SMSF Divorce: What happens during the divorce proceeding?

 Divorce is often a drawn-out process.
 This creates difficulties with the SMSF.
 Just because your marriage is on the rocks, it does not absolve you from your responsibilities as a trustee.
 You must still make investments, produce reports and make submissions to the ATO.
 You must remain compliant with your membership.
 When one spouse leaves, you must add a co-trustee or operate through a corporate trustee.

 Here is an example of non-compliance:

 Zahra and Kevin have been married for 30 years.
 Kevin is a successful dentist.
 Zahra runs the house.
 They have an SMSF with a corporate trustee.
 They are directors of the corporate trustee company.
 The SMSF holds real estate.
 They purchase a large property through the SMSF.
-Landgate records it as property of the company.
-But, Landgate does not specify that the property is held as trustee for the SMSF.
+The title’s office records it as property of the company.
+However, the title’s office does not specify that the property is held as trustee for the SMSF.

 How to stop the nightmare